 The Theresa and Edward O’Toole Library has one of the largest collections of Franciscana west of the Mississippi, including numerous rare books housed in the Copley Library at the University of San Diego.
 FST students have full access to Copley’s extensive collections and electronic resources.

 The Theresa and Edward O’Toole Library collection focuses primarily on Franciscan thought and history.
-Our library is located adjacent to the Sacred Garden in the Mission quad and is open Monday- Friday from 10 am to 6:00 pm.
-Use of the library is limited to students and faculty of FST.
+Our library is located adjacent to the Sacred Garden in the Mission quad and is open Monday- Friday from 10 am to 6:30 pm.
+Use of the library is limited to students and faculty of the Franciscan School of Theology and the University of San Diego.

 Members of FST have full use of Copley Library at the University of San Diego.
 Items housed at Copley Library may be requested and checked out through the library at FST or in person at Copley library on the USD campus.
 Electronic resources are available through USD’s databases and journal subscriptions.
 Access to material housed at regional libraries is available through the Circuit, a consortium of libraries in the greater Southern California area.
 Interlibrary loan services are also available.